Friday, 13 September 2024

 Let me try to understand what could have gone wrong with and within the ICF.
 Surely, they are no less confident today than they were in the year 2018, when they made the Train 18.
 Probably the Railway Board thinks that the ICF can’t and have, therefore, ordered so.
 But what does the Railway Board know about the design department, the bold procurement system, and the shop floor skills of the ICF?
 And, indeed what do they know about the innovative engineers of the ICF?
 After all wasn’t it the same Railway Board that, in one of the worst ever libelous campaigns destroyed the careers and lives of the great team of ICF.

-Even if the Railway Board allowed the ICF to make the 250kmph train, would the ICF officialdom taken the risks that such an ambitious project entails.
+Even if the Railway Board allowed the ICF to make the 250kmph train, would the ICF officialdom have taken the risks that such an ambitious project entails?
 Haven’t they seen the fate that befell the bold decision makers of ICF in the aftermath of the wildly successful Train 18?

 Let me recount the story lest it should remain unsaid.